ollieshmollie/ollieshmollie.github.io/notes.md

 permalink: /notes/
 ---

-Here are some notes on interesting topics I'm learning in school.
+Here are some notes on interesting topics I'm studying in school.

 <div class="home">
   {%- if site.notes.size > 0 -%}